PArns/ioBroker.amazon-dash/README.md

 4. Within the adapter objects, a new dash button should appear which you can use to start scenes or within the JS adapter

+## HELP WANTED!

+As this project is developed during my spare time, I*m actively looking for help to maintain and extend this lib!
+If you're willing to help, drop me a line!

 ## Changelog

+### 0.3.1
++ (PArns) Added new Amazon MAC family

 ### 0.3.0
 + (foxriver76) materialize ui